 What time does school start and finish?

-The playground is open from 8.40 a.m., but parents must remain with them until they enter their classroom.
+The Astroturf is open from 8.40 a.m., but parents must remain with children until they come through the playground/main school gates.

-Nursery has two sessions running peer day and parents are offered either a morning session (8.45– 11.45 a.m.) or afternoon session (12.15 – 3.15 p.m.)
-(These timings are currently under review) Children should arrive promptly for the beginning of their session and the gate to the Nursery is opened ten minutes before the end of the session for the collection of children.
+Nursery has two sessions running per day and parents are offered either a morning session (8.30 – 11.30 a.m.) or an afternoon session (12.30 – 3.30 p.m.)
+Children should arrive promptly for the beginning and end of their session.

 Breakfast Club and After School Clubs